-During the 3rd quarter of 2013, LMDC engaged a consultant to conduct appraisals of the Southern World Trade Center Site real estate and other real estate parcels in anticipation of the real estate transfers contemplated in LMDC&rsquos World Trade Center General Project Plan that will expand the World Trade Center Site.
-The appraisals are being conducted in compliance with the New York State Public Authorities Accountability Act.
+During the 4th quarter of 2013, LMDC engaged a consultant to conduct appraisals of certain of the World Trade Center Site properties, including the 130 Liberty and 140 Liberty Street parcels which are part of what is known as the &ldquoSouthern Site.&rdquo These appraisals have been undertaken in anticipation of the real estate transfers contemplated by LMDC&rsquos General Project Plan for the World Trade Center Memorial and Cultural Program dated June 2, 2004, and most recently amended on February 14, 2007.
+The real estate transfers will be conducted in compliance with the New York State Public Authorities Accountability Act, the UDC Act, and with all necessary Public Authorities Control Board approvals.